Chart Color Schemes

 Employment performance in Ferryden Park has been below expectations when compared to most other areas nationally

-The area specializes in manufacturing, with an employment share 1.9 times the regional level.
-In contrast, education & training employs just 5.1% of local workers, below Greater Adelaide's 9.3%.
-Employment levels increased by 4.6% and labour force increased by 4.4% during the year to September 2025, causing the unemployment rate to fall by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ferryden Park's employment mix suggests local employment should increase by 5.9% over five years and 12.9% over ten years.
+Conversely, education & training employs only 5.1%, below Greater Adelaide's 9.3%.
+The area offers limited local employment opportunities.
+Between December 2024 and 2025, employment levels increased by 4.4% and labour force grew by 2.9%, reducing the unemployment rate by 1.4 percentage points.
+National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Ferryden Park's employment mix suggests local employment should increase by 5.9% over five years and 12.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment